swoop-inc/modelo/README.md

 # modelo

 Modelo makes it easy to run Spark queries powered by templates.
 "Modelo" means template in Spanish.

+It's typically best to write Spark logic via custom transformations with the Scala API.

+Sometimes it's easier to express complex logic with pure SQL.
+Mustache templates are more powerful than raw SQL strings because you can pass parameters to a template.

+`"select * from my_table where first_name = {{{firstName}}}"` is an example of a Mustache template.  `firstName` is a parameter that can be dynamically passed to the template.

 ## Simple example